In past centuries, the vital Silk Road used to be the link between the East and the West.

 Merchant caravans carrying silk, gold, ivory, exotic animals, plants and other precious commodities used to travel from Europe via Central Asia to the heart of the Empire.
 The Silk Road was not only about trading goods, but also about exchanging ideas and religious beliefs.
 This trip will allow you to traverse the footsteps of the original route of one of the most famous travellers ever, Marco Polo.

 Welcome to China!
 Upon arrival into Kashgar, you will be met and transferred to your hotel.
-Kashgar is an important trading town in the far west of China, close to the borders with Pakistan and Kirgistan.
+Kashgar is an important trading town in the far west of China, close to the borders with Pakistan and Kyrgyzstan.
 It has been the epicentre of regional trade and cultural exchange for more than two millennia.
+The remoteness has helped to preserve the unique character of the city.

+Explore the streets of the old city centre, which is unfortunately becoming smaller with the development of new housing.
+This small section of the ‘real’ Old Town is unlikely to survive for much longer.
 Despite these changes, the spirit of Kashgar lives on.
 Uighur craftsmen and artisans still hammer and chisel away as they have done for centuries, traders haggle over deals in the boisterous bazaars and donkey carts still trundle their way through the narrow alleyways.
 Enjoy dinner tonight at a local restaurant.
 (D)

 Return to Kashgar in the evening.
 (B,L)

 This morning after breakfast, set out to explore the local Bazaar, the bustling meeting point for the many nomadic people who venture here to barter, buy and sell produce, animals, the necessities of daily life and everything in between.
+Continue to the centre of Kashgar, where you will discover the largest Mosque in China.
+Built in 1442 the Id Kah Mosque complex now occupies nearly 17,000 square metres and is surrounded with fascinating handicraft streets.

-Late afternoon, meet you guide and transfer to the train station, take the overnight train to Kuche K9720 (23:26 – 06:56+1).
-(B,L)
+Today enjoy a free day to explore Kashgar on your own.
+Later in the afternoon, meet you guide and transfer to the train station, take the overnight train to Kuche K9720 23:26 – 07:46+1.
+(B)

 Overnight on the train in a soft sleeper or similar (shared cabin)

 In the morning, you will arrive in Kuche and transfer to your hotel for a chance to refresh and enjoy breakfast at your hotel.
-Head out to explore Kuche, where you will go to The Kizil Thousand Buddha Caves Complex which is resulted from alien culture and traditional Chinese culture.
+Head out to explore Kuche, where you will go to The Kizil Thousand Buddha Caves Complex which resulted from alien culture and traditional Chinese culture.
 Kumr Jiva was also born here.
 The Kizil Grotto, one of four major grottoes, is a key national monument, from the late 3rd century with 236 coded caves.
 As the earliest, biggest and the most western complex and artistic treasure in China, it contains over 10000m2 of murals inside.

 The Grand Kuqa Mosque which was first built in the 16th century and reconstructed in 1931 after being damaged by fire, had significant dominance of Islam over Buddhism in Xinjiang.
 It is the region’s second largest mosque after the Etigar Mosque in Kashgar and has a capacity for 3,000 worshippers.
 Within its compound is Xinjiang’s sole religious court.
 Kuqa is also the site of the sacred Molanaershiding Tomb to which Xinjiang’s Muslims make regular pilgrimages.
 (B,L)

-Overnight in Kuche Hotel or similar
+Overnight – Kuche Hotel or similar

 In the early morning, you will go to the Subashi Ruins, which are located 23km northwest of Kuqa County, Xinjiang Province.
 Covering a relatively large area, divided by the Kuqa River into eastern and western areas, the eastern area is over 530 metres long and over 140 metres wide where the western area is over 680 metres long and 170 metres wide.
 The extent of the ruins reflects the temple’s past brilliance.

-Overnight in Korla Yinxing Hotel or similar
+Overnight – Metro Polo Jin Jiang Hotel or similar

-3 nights Mecure Turpan Downtown Hotel or similar
+Overnight – Mercure Turpan Downtown Hotel or similar

 Visit the ruins of the ancient city Gaochang, an oasis city built in the desert.
 It was a busy trading centre and a stopping point for merchant traders travelling on the Silk Road.
 It was destroyed in wars during the 14th century.
 Even though deserted since several hundred years, many buildings and streets are still visible.

-Visit the Bezkelik Thousand Buddha Caves.
+Visit the Bezeklik Thousand Buddha Caves.
 Once an important Buddhist site with many caves covered with brightly painted murals, Bezeklik means “place of paintings” in Uighur.
 The caves were hewn into the cliffside, Monks used to live inside the caves and the frescoes here clearly represent the life work of generations of devotees.

 You will also visit the Astana Graves.
 Astana was the public cemetery of the ancient Gaochang residents, both aristocrats and commoners.
 However, among 456 excavated tombs in Astana Tomb, no King of Gaochang has been found.
 The dead in Astana Tomb were placed on an earthen or wooden bed in the back of the chamber.
 (B,L)

 Today you will continue to your trip to explore Turpan.
 You will visit the brilliant project – the Karez System, which is special kind of irrigation system consisting of vertical wells, underground canals, ground canals and a water logging pond.
-The vertically dug wells are linked together to channel the water which is collected during the summer rainy season, or melted from snowy mountains of the Tianshan range and then distributed to the farmlands in the surrounding plains.
+The vertically dug wells are linked together to channel the water, which is collected during the summer rainy season, or melted from snowy mountains of the Tianshan range and then distributed to the farmlands in the surrounding plains.

 After your Karez visit, you will head to visit the Jiaohe Ancient City which used to be the capital city of the former Cheshi State.
 It is renowned as the “perfect ruins of an earth building” because it has been well preserved for almost two thousand years.

 To know more about Turpan’s history as well as the Silk Road, visit the Turpan Museum which is the best way to learn all about this fascinating area.
-It is a small museum, but has an interesting layout and modern facilities.
+It is a small museum but has an interesting layout and modern facilities.
 The museum keeps more than 5,000 collections from the prehistoric era to nowadays.
 Its highlights are relics and artefacts which were discovered in the Turpan area.
 (B,L)

-After breakfast, take the express train to Liuyuannan and drive to Dunhuang , D2704 (10:18/13:57) in a second class seat.
+After breakfast, take the express train to Dunhuang , D2708 (09:15/12:43) in a second-class seat.
 The remainder of the day is free at leisure.
 (B,L)

-2 nights in Dunhuang Yueya Guesthouse or similar
+Overnight – Dunhuang Yueya Guesthouse or similar

 Be prepared for another highlight of the trip – the Mogao Grottoes which contain priceless paintings, sculptures, some 50,000 Buddhist scriptures, historical documents, textiles, and other relics that first stunned the world in the early 1900s.
 It has some of the finest examples of Buddhist art in a period of 1,000 years.

-2 nights in Jiayuguan Great Wall Hotel or similar
+Overnight – Jiayuguan Hotel or similar

 Jiayuguan Pass, located in the southwest part of Jiayuguan City, is 6 km from downtown.
-This was the first pass at the west end of the Great Wall, and also one of the main passes of the Great Wall.
+This was the first pass at the west end of the Great Wall, and one of the main passes of the Great Wall.
 Among the passes on the Great Wall, Jiayuguan is the most intact surviving ancient military building.

 This part of the Great wall was built by using local gravel and yellow earth, layer upon layer, and it consists of the main path, battlements and three observation posts.
 Its imposing appearance and manner are very much like those of Badaling Great Wall in Beijing, so it is reputed as ‘the Western Badaling Great Wall’.
 (B,L)